xizhao/spiffy/README.md

 ## Querying ###

-Querying in Spiffy can be done with the `Query` or `QueryInTransaction` functions.
+Querying in Spiffy can be done with the `Query` or `QueryInTx` functions.
 Each takes SQL as it's main parameter.
 That's it, no complicated DSL's for replacing sql, just write it yourself.

 *Struct Output Example*
 ```golang